 The Placement Year is managed by Careers and Placements and is open to undergraduate and integrated masters students.
 It offers you the opportunity to gain valuable work experience at a challenging level that will help prepare you for graduate jobs.

-You would take the Placement Year between your 2nd and 3rd year, extending your time at York by one year.
-Whilst you are on your placement you will retain your student status; benefitting from all the existing support services available to you and receiving recognition of your placement year within your degree title.
+You would take the Placement Year in your penultimate year of study, extending your time at York by one year.
+If you are an integrated masters student, you can take your Placement Year either between Year 2 and Year 3 or Year 3 and Year 4.
+While you are on your placement you will retain your student status; benefiting from all the existing support services available to you and receiving recognition of your placement year within your degree title.

 Key features to be aware of:

 At York, UK and international placement years are available through either a Department Year In Industry programme or the Placement Year programme within Careers and Placements.
 There are existing Year In Industry options within some departments so it's worth discussing with your department or the Careers and Placements team to decide what is the best route for you.

 Before you are approved onto the programme, we will need to confirm that you have: